LYNCH·LLP

 • How many art units does this examiner cover?

-The pooled rate aggregates decisions across all art units and describes the historical proportion of allowed to decided applications.
-It is not a prediction of any specific application's outcome.
+The pooled allowance rate is a historical aggregate and is not a prediction of any individual application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION